Daniel J. Frey

 Maybe they came to school that day in their pajamas.

-If they believe that person over there hasn't consumed alcohol, hasn't smoked, hasn't had sex, they become the judge jury and executioner condemning that person as an outcast.
+If they believe that a person over there hasn't consumed alcohol, hasn't smoked, hasn't had sex, they become the judge, jury, and executioner, condemning that person as an outcast.

-An example is how well do you draw?
+A parallel example is How well do you draw?

-Most of us stopped drawing some time as we enter into high school.
+Most of us stopped drawing sometime as we entered high school.

 If you picked up a pencil and were asked to draw a cow, you would render at the very same level as when you last attempted to draw.